Internet Audio: True Peak Compliance …

 A few days ago I was sifting through a forum and noticed a post by a member who uses this title regularly.
 He was asking for help regarding the opacity of the “bar.”
 Basically it’s opacity was not customizable.
 It was preset to somewhere around 50%.
 The forum member politely asked if someone could possibly load up the title in Motion, tweak in an Opacity slider for the bar, and make it available.
 I knew this would be easy, especially if the default Title supported the “Open a copy in Motion” option.
 It did and the rest is history.

-If you review the settings snapshot below you will notice I added additional options that makes my version much more useful, at least for me.
+If you review the settings snapshot below you will notice I added additional options that make my version much more useful, at least for me.
 I added support for Global Y Positioning (more on this below), Fade In/Out Frames, Bar Opacity, Bar Left Indent, and Bar Roundness.

 ib-matrix